This post may contain affiliate links. Please read our disclosure policy.

 • Eggs: Bind the other ingredients together, provide rise in the oven, and also give the cookies a tenderness and slightly cakey texture.

-• Bake at 325ยฐF for about 10 minutes or until no longer shiny.
-They will be a bit crackled-looking.
+Bake at 325°F for about 10 minutes or until no longer shiny.
+Once they're crackled-looking, they're done baking.

-• Let the cookies cool completely on the baking sheet (about 10 minutes).
+Let them cool completely on the baking sheet (about 10 minutes), since they're fragile when they first come out of the oven.

 Wet the cookie scoop, and your hands when you use them to handle it.
 The moisture will create a barrier between your hands and dough, and keep it from sticking.